 Both freshwater and saltwater tanks are susceptible to this plague so always be on the lookout for any time your water is not as clear as it should be.

 The good news is that these green algae spores can be evicted from the aquarium water in more than one way.

 What is the cause of green aquarium water?

 Green aquarium water can be very distressing the first time you see it.

-However, to be effective in combating this you need to understand what is causing this.
+However, to be effective in combating it you need to understand what has led to this situation.

-That being said, to get rid of green-colored water in your aquarium you can:
+That being said, to get rid of the green tint of your aquarium water you can: